la2050/archive/_projects/2016/artbeat-radio.md

   and other targeted Los Angeles neighborhoods.
 Through social media and leveraging partnerships with ACLB and the LACAC, a communications plan will include the sharing of strategic information to build  engagement.
+Please explain how you will define and measure success for your project.​: "Our goal is to provide meaningful opportunities for people with and without disabilities to engage through the arts.\nOur measures of success:\n1.)\tResident artists with intellectual disabilities attending Able ARTS Work will have increased opportunities to create, host and produce Artbeat Radio content in various communities. \n2.)\tThe Artbeat Radio audience will grow through social media engagement, podcast subscriptions.\n3.)\tGrowing interest in providing inclusive opportunities at events, organizations, corporations, and institutions, as evidenced through connections we can make with community stakeholders."
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/artbeat-radio/skild-prod.s3.amazonaws.com/myla2050/images/custom540/0178457155741-team91.jpg
 organization_name: Able Arts Work